 Use this phase to communicate the value of your product/service to the customer.
 This campaign does allow a fair bit of freedom in terms of choosing what you will share in the emails.

 Standard information assets that are shared in this campaign are:

 Just like the welcome campaign, the top of the mind campaign can also be automated.

-This series is meant for leads who are already interested.
+This series is meant for leads who are already interested in your brand.
 They have consumed your emails in the welcome and post-welcome series.
 They may have also expressed interest in your product by engaging with the previous emails.
 You must offer them more focused, in-depth content through this email series.

-The focus of emails in these series is answering the “HOW” question more often.
-You will now be talking to decision makers in the client’s company.
-You simply can’t attract them without showing them the exact technical aspects of your product / service.
+The focus of the emails in this series is answering the “HOW” question more often.
+You will now be talking to decision makers.
+You can’t attract them without showing them the exact technical aspects of your product / service.